Epic Trax / Patagonia Expedition

 Terrain

 Flat approach along Lago Skottsberg to the French Valley base.
-Steep climb into Valle Francés to Mirador Británico (the upper viewpoint, adds ~10 km round trip).
-Return down the valley, then relentless rolling up-and-down lakeshore trail to Cuernos on tired legs.
-The second hardest day on the circuit. †Distance includes the Mirador Británico side hike — drop packs at the Italiano ranger station at the valley base, as all hikers do.
+Drop packs at the Italiano ranger station at the valley base — as all hikers do.
+Steep climb light into Valle Francés to Mirador Británico (the upper viewpoint, adds ~10 km round trip).
+Return to Italiano, collect packs, then push on to Francés camp.
+The second hardest day on the circuit. †Distance includes the Mirador Británico side hike.

 What you'll see

 Valle Francés is a hanging glacier amphitheatre — one of the most dramatic landscapes in Patagonia.
 Avalanches are audible (and occasionally visible) from the trail.
 Mirador Británico rewards with a sweeping 360° panorama of the full massif.
-The lakeshore trail to Cuernos delivers sustained changing angles on Los Cuernos — the dark-capped, jagged peaks that define the iconic Torres del Paine image.
+Camp at Francés puts you right at the valley base with the Cuernos towering overhead at sunset.

 7